reinhart1010/nix/docs/en/common/linode-cli-events.md

 See also: `linode-cli`.
 More information: <https://www.linode.com/docs/products/tools/cli/guides/events/>.

-- View a list of events on your account:
+- List the events on your account:

 `linode-cli events list`